joyliao07/data_structures_and_algorithms/binary_search_tree/README.md

 ## OVERVIEW
 - Create a function that produces and traverse binary trees.
 - Create a function that performs breadth-first traversal to a binary tree.
+- Create a function that finds the max value in the binary tree.

 ## GETTING STARTED